StormMeansMe/StormMeansMe/README.md

-- 👋 Hi, I’m @StormMeansMe
+- 👋 Hi, I’m Justin
-- 👀 I’m interested in lots of things!
+- 👀 I’m interested in developing my skills to further my career!
-- 🌱 I’m currently learning Software Engineering @ WGU
+- 🌱 I’m currently pursuing a Bachelor of Science in Software Engineering @ WGU
 - 💞️ I’m looking to collaborate on Python, HTML/CSS/JS, and C#
-- 📫 How to reach me tbd
 - 😄 Pronouns: He/Him

 <!---